 Every city has its foundational stories.
-In this talk, CAC Program Director Hallie Rosen discusses Chicago: An Illustrated Timeline with author and CAC docent Ellen Shubart, which chronicles the city’s growth from trading post to global metropolis.
+In this talk, CAC Program Director Hallie Rosen discusses Chicago: An Illustrated Timeline with author and CAC docent Ellen Shubart, which chronicles the city’s growth from Midwestern outpost to global metropolis.

-Sprouting up along a swampy slow-moving river in a sea of prairie grass, Chicago is an unexpected success story.
-From its inauspicious start as a trading post, an emerging transportation and manufacturing hub took shape becoming a magnet for immigrants seeking jobs and a better life.
-With vignettes and vivid photography, Chicago: An Illustrated Timeline depicts the journey from frontier outpost to megacity.
+Following a period of European and American settlement of lands that Potawatomi communities have long called home, and the steady growth of Chicago through the mid 1800s, an emerging business and political elite began to reposition the city as a transportation and manufacturing hub.
+It became a magnet for immigrants seeking jobs and a better life.
+With vignettes and vivid photography, Chicago: An Illustrated Timeline depicts the making of a megacity.
 Program attendees can purchase Chicago: An Illustrated Timeline through Barbara’s Bookstores.
-Use the Code ‘EVENT’ and receive a 10% discount.
+Use the Code ‘EVENT’ and receive a 10% discount..

 This program is supported by a gift of the Gary family in memory of Myra Gary and in honor of the Docents’ 50th Anniversary.